vgarousi/GaugeDependExtended/README.md

 The visualisation of client-side and server-side test dependencies will allow software test engineers to conduct dependency analysis and assist with quality assessment and maintenance of the test suites.

 ## Getting Started
-To install this project simply clone the repo and run the following commands to install the dependencies and application modules.
+To install this project simply clone the repo and run the following commands to install the dependencies and application modules (Tested using Python version 3.8.8).
 ```
 pip install -r requirements.txt
 ```
 ```
 pip install .
 ```
-(Tested using Python version 3.8.8)
 Then to launch the application execute the file `main.py` e.g.
 ```
 python application/main.py